team-datascience/blog/docs/DataScience/ML/k-dtree.md

 ---
-id: k-d tree
+id: k-dtree
-title:  k-d tree
+title:  k-dtree
-sidebar_label: k-d tree
+sidebar_label: k-dtree
 ---

-A K-D Tree(also called as K-Dimensional Tree) is a binary search tree where data in each node is a K-Dimensional point in space. ...
-A non-leaf node in K-D tree divides the space into two parts, called as half-spaces.
+A K-D Tree(also called as K-Dimensional Tree) is a binary search tree where data in each node is a K-Dimensional point in space.A non-leaf node in K-D tree divides the space into two parts, called as half-spaces.

 * Invented in 1970s by **Jon Bentley**
 * Name originally meant “3d-trees, 4d-trees, etc”
 where k was the # of dimensions
 * Now, people say “kd-tree of dimension d”
+* **Idea:**
-* **Idea:** Each level of the tree compares against 1
+  Each level of the tree compares against 1
 * dimension.
 * Let’s us have only two children at each node (instead of 2d)